Clonazepam Thame 0.5mg/5ml Oral Solution

 The patients should be followed closely for signs and symptoms of respiratory depression and sedation.
 In this respect, it is strongly recommended to inform patients and their caregivers (where applicable) to be aware of these symptoms (see section 4.5).

-In combination with clonazepam, alcohol may modify the effects of the drug, compromise the success of therapy or give rise to unpredictable side-effects (see also section 4.4).
+Since alcohol can provoke epileptic seizures, irrespective of therapy, patients must under no circumstances drink alcohol while under treatment with antiepileptic drugs.
+In combination with clonazepam, alcohol may modify the effects of the drug, compromise the success of therapy or give rise to unpredictable side-effects .

-See section 4.9 for warning of other central nervous system depressants, including alcohol.
+See section 4.9 Overdose for warning of other central nervous system depressants, including alcohol.

-Centrally acting drugs: Enhanced effects on sedation, respiration and haemodynamics may occur when clonazepam is co-administered with any centrally acting depressants e.g. alcohol, and other anticonvulsant (antiepileptic) agents, anaesthetics, hypnotics, psychoactive drugs and some analgesics as well as muscle relaxants and may result in mutual potentiation of drug effects (see also section 4.9).
+Enhanced side effects such as sedation and cardio-respiratory depression may also occur when clonazepam is co-administered with any centrally acting depressants e.g. alcohol, and other anticonvulsant (antiepileptic) agents, anaesthetics, hypnotics, psychoactive drugs and some analgesics as well as muscle relaxants and may result in mutual potentiation of drug effects .

 In combination therapy with centrally-acting medications, the dosage of each drug must be adjusted to achieve the optimum effect.

-Antiepileptic drugs: When clonazepam is used in conjunction with other antiepileptic drugs, side effects such as sedation and apathy, and toxicity may be more evident, particularly with hydantoins or phenobarbital and combinations including them.
-This requires extra care in adjusting dosage in the initial stages of treatment.
+When clonazepam is used in conjunction with other anti-epileptic drugs, side effects such as sedation and apathy, and toxicity may be more evident, particularly with hydantoins or phenobarbital and combinations including them.
+In such cases, the dosage of each drug must be adjusted to achieve the optimum desired effect, particularly in the initial stages of treatment.
 The combination of clonazepam and sodium valproate has, rarely, been associated with the development of absence status epilepticus.
 Although some patients tolerate and benefit from this combination of drugs, this potential hazard should be borne in mind when its use is considered.

-The antiepileptic drugs phenytoin, phenobarbital, carbamazepine and valproate may increase the clearance of clonazepam thereby decreasing the plasma concentrations of the latter during combined treatment.
+The antiepileptic drugs phenytoin, phenobarbital, carbamazepine, lamotrigine and to a lesser extent valproate may increase the clearance of clonazepam thereby decreasing the plasma concentrations of the latter by up to 38% during combined treatment.

-The selective serotonin reuptake inhibitors sertraline and fluoxetine do not affect the pharmacokinetics of clonazepam when administered concomitantly.
+The selective serotonin reuptake inhibitors sertraline (weak CYP3A4 inducer), fluoxetine (CYP2D6 inhibitor) and the anti-epileptic drug felbamate (CYP2C19 inhibitor; CYP3A4 inducer) do not affect the pharmacokinetics of clonazepam when administered concomitantly.

 Known inhibitors of hepatic enzymes, e.g. cimetidine, have been shown to reduce the clearance of benzodiazepines and may potentiate their action and known inducers of hepatic enzymes, e.g. rifampicin, may increase the clearance of benzodiazepines.